 At the edge of the camping field is a special bar serving special drinks.

 The Brewers Bar & Cocktail Lounge share a tent with a chilled atmosphere, serving artisan cocktails and beers from our European brewery friends that have been specially selected by the Brewers Bar curators.
-For 2018, we’ve invited Italian beer heroes Ma Che Siete Venuti A Fa’ and Copenhagen’s Fermentoren to showcase the best of Italy and Scandinavia across the FyneFest weekend.
+In previous years, this has included Italy’s Ma Che Siete Venuti A Fa’, Rotterdam’s Kaapse and Copenhagen’s Fermentoren to showcase the best of European beer at FyneFest.